 Rehabilitation and upgrades of (regulated and unregulated) agricultural dams and reservoirs to meet regulatory requirements.

-• Increasing the size of the storage will require an authorization from the Ministry of Water, Land and Resource Stewardship.
+• If the size of the storage is increased, an authorization from the Ministry of Water, Land, and Resource Stewardship will be required.

 Eligible Activities and Expenditures